MrBounty/ZipponDB/ZiQL.md

 GRAB User { age > 10 AND name IN ['Adrien' 'Bob']}
 ```

-This also work by using other filter.
-Here I get `User` that have a best friend named Adrien:
+This also works by using other filters.
+Here I get `User` entities that have a best friend named Adrien:
 ```js
 GRAB User { bestfriend IN { name = 'Adrien' } }
 ```

-When using an array with IN, it will return all `User` that have at least ONE friend named Adrien:
+When using an array with `IN`, it will return all User entities that have at least one friend named Adrien:
 ```js
 GRAB User { friends IN { name = 'Adrien' } }
 ```

-To get `User` with ALL friends named Adrien:
+To get `User` entities with all friends named Adrien:
 ```js
 GRAB User { friends ALLIN { name = 'Adrien' } }
 ```

 You can use `IN` on itself.
-Here I get all `User` that liked a `Comment` that is from 2024.
-Both queries return the same thing:
+Here I get all `User` entities that liked a `Comment` from 2024.
+Both queries return the same result:
 ```js
 GRAB User { IN Comment {at > '2024/01/01'}.like_by}
 GRAB Comment.like_by { at > '2024/01/01'}
 ```

-You can optain a similar result with this query but it will return a list of `Comment` with a member `liked_by` that is similar to `User` above.
-If you take all `liked_by` inside all `Comment`, it will be the same list but you can end up with duplicate as one `User` can like multiple `Comment`.
+You can obtain a similar result with this query, but it will return a list of `Comment` entities with a `liked_by` member that is similar to the `User` entities above.
+If you take all `liked_by` members inside all `Comment` entities, it will be the same list, but you can end up with duplicates since one `User` can like multiple `Comment` entities.
 ```js
 GRAB Comment [liked_by] {at > '2024/01/01'}
 ```

 ##### Return relationship

 You can also return a relationship only.
-The filter will be done on `User` but will return `Comment`:
+The filter will be applied to `User` entities, but will return `Comment` entities:
 ```js
 GRAB User.comments {name = 'Bob'}
 ```